kovidgoyal/calibre/manual/metadata.rst

 Editing the metadata of many books at a time
 ---------------------------------------------

 First select the books you want to edit by holding Ctrl or Shift and clicking on them.
-If you select more than one book, clicking the :guilabel:`Edit metadata` button will cause a new *Bulk* metadata edit dialog to open.
+If you select more than one book, clicking the :guilabel:`Edit metadata` button will cause the *Bulk* metadata edit dialog to open.
 Using this dialog, you can quickly set the author/publisher/rating/tags/series etc of a bunch of books to the same value.
 This is particularly useful if you have just imported a number of books that have some metadata in common.
 This dialog is very powerful, for example, it has a Search and Replace tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.

 The normal edit metadata dialog also has :guilabel:`Next` and :guilabel:`Previous` buttons that you can use to edit the metadata of several books one after the other.

 Search and replace
 ^^^^^^^^^^^^^^^^^^^^